 Benadryl can also be a useful treatment if your dog suffers from any of the following symptoms other medical/physical conditions:

-Because one of the primary side-effects of Benadryl in dogs is drowsiness, your vet may use it to alleviate anxiety in your dog, particularly associated with traveling and motion sickness that may occur during plane rides or car trips.
+Because one of the common side effect of Benadryl in dogs is drowsiness, your vet may use it to alleviate dog anxiety, particularly associated with traveling and motion sickness that may occur during plane rides or car trips.
 However, if you are looking for a more natural option, using CBD for pets might help with anxiety during long plane rides and road trips.

 Did You Know…

-Veterinarians have been known to prescribe Benadryl for other health conditions besides allergies and motion sickness in dogs – in fact, it has been used to treat dogs with mast cell tumors.
+Veterinarians have been known to prescribe oral Benadryl for other health conditions besides dog allergies and motion sickness – in fact, it has been used to treat dogs with mast cell tumors.
 The medication helps to mitigate the effects of the exorbitant histamine release caused by mast-cell degranulation.
 Benadryl has also been used as an adjunct therapy for other medical conditions, including heartworm treatment therapy.

 Is Benadryl Safe For Dogs?